ET40 and EP40

 ET40 was built by well-known Škoda works of Plzeň (factory designation 77E1) and, in principle, based on the successful and proved class E499.1 (later 141, factory designation 30E1), which also – in a slightly modified version – served with PKP as EU05.
 Apart from coupling two units, changes included different transmission and reduction ratio (84:27 instead of 84:37) and fitting additional cooling fans for startup resistors, necessary due to long and slow startups with heavy drafts.
 These fans are installed in a roof-mounted housing with louvers, very characteristic for this locomotive.
 With continuous rating of 4080 kW, ET40 could develop a tractive effort up to about 50 tonnes.
 Initially ET40, commonly nicknamed ‘Bombowiec’ (Bomber), proved unable to match EU05 as far as reliability was concerned; due to higher load, failures of traction engines and wheelsets were not uncommon.
 As each section could be operated independently and spares were sometimes in short supply, it was a typical practice to join two units originally belonging to different locomotives, without changing their service numbers.

 Thirty ET40s were purchased between 1975 and 1976 and a second batch, numbering also thirty examples, followed in 1978 – these machines were distinguished by two current collectors at each section instead of one (factory designation 77E2).
-In addition to standard class designation and service numbers, individual units were identified by capital letters A or B (e.g. ET40-10-A and ET40-10-B); according to new standards, this letter is to be placed between class designation and service number, but few machines have been re-designated so far.
-All sixty locomotives were immediately put to service on the Coal Trunk Line and all were based at the Bydgoszcz depot.
-Between 2000 and 2002 six of them operated in the Lower Silesia, but this was just a short episode in their service.
-In August 2008, however, five examples were transferred to Gliwice.
-According to rosters available at www.lokomotywowniapkp.republika.pl, 46 examples are still in the PKP inventory, but not all of them are serviceable.
-Recently (early 2009), due to a dramatic decrease of freight traffic related to the economic crisis, all ET40s have been withdrawn from active service and disappeared from the Coal Trunk Line completely.
-They are dumped at the Tarnowskie Góry depot and await their future fate, which is, to put it mildly, unclear.
+In addition to standard class designation and service numbers, individual units were identified by capital letters A or B (e.g. ET40-10-A and ET40-10-B); according to new standards, this letter is to be placed between class designation and service number, but few machines have been re-designated.
+All sixty locomotives were immediately put to service on the Coal Trunk Line and all were based at the Bydgoszcz Wschód depot.
+Between 2000 and 2002 six of them operated in the Lower Silesia (based at the Wałbrzych depot), but this was just a short episode in their service, as they proved inferior to ET21s and ET41s in mountain regions.
+In August 2008 five examples were transferred to Gliwic.
+Due to a dramatic decrease of freight traffic, all ET40s were withdrawn from active service in late 2000s (only few survived until 2009 in active use) and disappeared from the Coal Trunk Line completely.
+They were dumped at the Tarnowskie Góry depot.
+In 2012 a decision was taken to scrap all surviving 45 locomotives.
+First ET40 fell victims to the cutter’s torch in late 2012 and until mid-2014 22 examples were scrapped.
+The remaining 23 examples were initially stored at the Miasteczko Śląskie depot, but later their scrapping was resumed; in October 2015 only ET40-07 and ET40-30 still remained in the PKP Cargo inventory.
+ET40-01 has been kept for preservation and transferred back to the Bydgoszcz Wschód depot in September 2015.
+Rather unexpectedly, in late 2015 twenty ET40s were offered for sale.
+Five of them (ET40-07, -31, -43, -52 and -55) were purchased by PHU Lokomotiv and in 2016 transferred to PHU Tom-Lok.
+After refurbishment and some minor modifications they were sold to Industrial Division leasing company in September 2017.
+ET40-52 (Škoda 7131/1978), withdrawn from PKP Cargo in March 2009, was the first to return to service, running in the Lotos Kolej livery in February 2017.
+Later it was joined by ET40-43 and ET40-55 with the same operator.
+Currently (April 2022) these three locomotives are operated by Katowice-based Alza Cargo, a private rail transport company.
+As for two remaining operational locomotives of this type, owned by Industrial Division, ET40-31 is still offered for lease while ET40-07 remains inoperative.
+The above-mentioned ET40-30 (Škoda 6904-6905/1976) still remains in the PKP Cargo inventory, as the last example of this type.

 Modernization of the ET40-04 was of different nature and consisted mainly in replacing several elements of electric and pneumatic systems and cabin equipment with new and modern ones, to improve safety, reliability and crew comfort.
 Overall characteristics and external appearance were not affected.
-Modernized ET40-04 was rolled out in February 2000, but no more examples have followed until today.
+Modernized ET40-04 was rolled out in February 2000, but no more examples have followed.

 Main technical data